ashishverm/community/tutorials/using-cloud-vpn-with-pan/index.md

 The equipment used in the creation of this guide is as follows:

 * Vendor: Palo Alto Networks
-* Model: PA-3020
+* Model: VM-Series
 * Software Release: 8.1.0

-Although this guide is created with PA-3020 exactly the same configuration also apply to all other PAN NGFW platforms.
+Although this guide is created with VM-Series exactly the same configuration also apply to all other PAN NGFW platforms.

 ## Topology